kellyj9/activities-for-wellness/README.md

 - Spring Boot
 - Thymeleaf
 - Hibernate
+- Bootstrap
 - HTML
 - CSS

 ## Future Improvements

-- An Edit Activity feature, which could be accessible from the user's activity list page, would allow the user to edit the description of their activity.

-- From the generic list of sample activities, there could be a link or button to Add a Sample Activity to the user's own activity list.
+- From the generic list of sample activities, there could be a link or button to Add a sample activity to the user's own list of activities.

 - A page for the user to Print their lists of activities, with an option to select which activities the user would like to include in the printout.

 - A Resources page with links to additional information and resources.

+- Additional content to further describe the concepts of "Wellness" and the dimensions of wellness.